momentum-projects/django-habit-tracker/README.md

   * I want to read 200 pages daily
   * I want to sleep 8 hours daily
 * Once you have habits, you should be able to make a daily record of your activity on each habit.
 That record should contain a date and a number for that date.
 * A user can only have one record per day per habit.
-You will need to use [the `unique_together` option](https://docs.djangoproject.com/en/2.2/ref/models/options/#unique-together) to enforce this.
+You will need to use the [`constraints` option for models](https://docs.djangoproject.com/en/3.1/ref/models/constraints/) with `UniqueConstraint` to make the habit records unique by user, habit, and day.
 * Optimally, users can edit/update records and add records for previous days.
-* Make your interface for this feature as easy to use as possible.
-For example, if you can choose the date for your record, have it default to the current date.
+* The URL for creating and updating a record should be the same and should use the habit primary key, year, month, and day in the URL.
+(You can put the form for creating and updating on this page or elsewhere, as your user interface dictates.
+This specification is in regards to the URL that makes the change in the database via POST.)
 * On the detail page for a habit, you should be able to see all the records for that habit in an HTML table.
 Show the user whether they met their goal for that day visually somehow -- maybe via colors.
 Think about accessibility here -- how would a user that can't see know whether they met their goal each day?
+* Make your interface as easy to use as possible.
+Think about what makes the most sense to enter and review data quickly.
+Consider using a calendar to show records.

 ### Some stretch goals for this project